 The Growth Challenge for Plaintiffs Law Firms: How The Stuckey Firm Solved It

-For many contingency fee law firms, growth isn’t only a matter of will — it’s a matter of access to capital.
-Building a thriving trial practice means investing heavily in case development, talent, and infrastructure — all before a single dollar is recovered.
+For many contingency fee law firms, growth isn’t only a matter of will—it’s a matter of access to capital.
+Building a thriving trial practice means investing heavily in case development, talent, and infrastructure—all before a single dollar is recovered.

 The Stuckey Firm, an Ohio-based plaintiffs law firm with offices in Springfield, Columbus, and Wheeling, knows this challenge well.
 For founding partner Nathan Stuckey and partner Sydney McLafferty, the key to expansion has been rethinking how to manage capital without compromising the firm’s mission.

-The Strain of Self-Financing and Frustrations of Traditional Banking
+The Strain of Self-Financing and Traditional Banking

-That red tape wasn’t just inconvenient — it was an obstacle to growth.
+That red tape wasn’t just inconvenient—it was an obstacle to growth.
 The nature of contingency work meant advancing substantial capital into cases that could take years to resolve.
 “That can be a very big strain,” Nate explains.
 “You’re spending your own dollars working up those cases… and you don’t see a return until the case resolves.”

 Making Bold Moves Without Financial Hesitation